Boletus Edulis: The Ultimate Mushroom Guide

 -

-Boletus Edulis Look-Alikes
+Look-Alikes

-The Summer Bolete, Boletus reticulatus, looks very similar but has a slightly darker stem, not as solid flesh, lacks the white cap edge and grows in early Summer.
+Looks very similar but has a slightly darker stem, not as solid flesh, lacks the white cap edge and grows in early Summer.

-Boletus Edulis is parasitic mushroom it means that when an organism lives on another living creature without giving it any support, or rather getting it sick or killing it.
+Boletus edulis is parasitic mushroom it means that when an organism lives on another living creature without giving it any support, or rather getting it sick or killing it.

 On the contrary, symbiosis happens to be a mutual or mychorrizal process when it consists of an exchange of nutritional favors.